wisskirchenj/account-reactive/README.md

 Currently implemented endpoints:

-> POST /api/auth/singup (unauthenticated). -> receives a signup JSON to register a user.
+> <b>POST /api/auth/signup (unauthenticated)</b>. -> receives a signup JSON to register a user.
 Returns a response without the password but with an id, which the user is stored under in the database.
 If the requested user exists already, a 400 informative error is returned.
 The request JSON looks as:<pre>